ltatro1545/PyBer_Analysis/README.md

 ## Results
 ![ChallengeSummary](https://user-images.githubusercontent.com/92493572/142776337-6997d61d-8c02-4ed9-9095-092fea9449c9.png)

-As expected, rural areas had the lowest amount of rides and drivers, urban areas had the highest number, and suburban areas were inbetween the two.
+As expected, rural areas had the lowest number of rides and drivers, urban areas had the highest number, and suburban areas were in between the two.
 The notable difference is how much the average fares differ.
 Rural areas average $34.62 per ride, whereas urban drivers average $24.53 per ride.
 To summarize the rural data, rural drivers earn:
   - 41.13% more per ride than urban areas
   - 11.79% more per ride than suburban areas
   - 234.89% more than urban drivers